 Consquences of Plagiarism:

-Minor or inadvertent plagiarism will be brought to the attention of the author pre-publication by the journal to be corrected prior to acceptance of the manuscript for publication.
+Minor or inadvertent plagiarism will be brought to the attention of the author by the journal to be corrected prior to acceptance of the manuscript for publication.

 Plagiarism of ideas – intellectual plagiarism – will be rejected outright by the journal with a demand for an explanation.

-"Duplicate publication, sometimes called self-plagiarism, occurs when an author reuses substantial parts of his or her own published work without providing the appropriate references.
-This can range from getting an identical paper published in multiple journals, to 'salami-slicing', where authors add small amounts of new data to a previous paper."
+“Duplicate (or redundant) publication occurs when an author reuses substantial parts of their own published work [self plagiarism] without providing the appropriate references.
+This can range from publishing an identical paper in multiple journals, to only adding a small amount of new data to a previously published paper”

-"Plagiarism can be said to have clearly occurred when large chunks of text have been cut-and-pasted without appropriate and unambiguous attribution.
-Such manuscripts would not be considered for publication in a Nature journal."
+“Plagiarism can be said to have clearly occurred when large chunks of text have been cut-and-pasted without appropriate and unambiguous attribution.
+Such manuscripts would not be considered for publication in a Nature Portfolio journal.“

 There are many plagiarism-checking websites available to test your paper for plagiarism before submitting to a journal.
 Many journals will check your paper for plagiarism whether or not you have had your manuscript checked beforehand, but it is better for the paper to be checked ahead of submission so that you can correct any potential problems, saving both time and embarrassment.
 Most plagiarism-checking sites provide these services for a fee, but some are free.
 It is important to be aware that these free services often miss plagiarism from sources that are not easily accessed or indicate plagiarism for commonly accepted phrases.

 SciTechEdit offers a plagiarism amelioration service using an industry-standard scanning platform to highlight plagiarized sections or passages.
 Our editors will provide guidance for how to properly interpret the reports and make suggestions for ameliorating text similarities.